tommasofontanot/pocal/README.md

 ## **Cite POCAL**

-If you use our library, do cite our paper published in Optics Continuum: [Fontanot, T., Bhaumik, U., Kishore, R. and Meuret, Y., 2023.
+If you use the library, please cite the paper published in Optics Continuum: [Fontanot, T., Bhaumik, U., Kishore, R. and Meuret, Y., 2023.
 POCAL: a Python-based library to perform optical coating analysis and design.
 Optics Continuum, 2(4), pp.810-824.
 DOI: https://doi.org/10.1364/OPTCON.484972](https://opg.optica.org/optcon/fulltext.cfm?uri=optcon-2-4-810&id=528721)

 ## **Using the library**